ipatalas/ngComponentUtility/README.md

 It does understand HTML a bit so commented out parts will be taken into account.
 See screenshot below:

 ![Find unused components](images/find-unused.png)

+## Watch file changes

+To avoid a need to manually refresh components cache every time a change is introduced a new mechanism of file watching has been introduced.
+It watches all parts of the component - ie. component itself, template and controller.
+Whenever one of the file is changed it should automatically rebuild the cache so that all features relying on that file should immediately reflect the changes.
+It will work for intellisense, Find All References, Go To Definition and the others.

+It is not perfect yet and may not always work as desired.
+One known issue is when a project changes the branch.
+It sometimes loses the changes and for that case it's still better to call `Refresh Components Cache` command.
+For normal development it should work just fine.

 # Configuration